 Each month, we host a monthly reading and generative writing workshop featuring one poet (sometimes more!) whose work we love.
 The featured reading is preceded by readings from up to ten members of our community, who read a single poem each in rapid succession.
-We also host an annual fall festival and a summer poetry retreat featuring visiting faculty, as well as a residency for local poets, and extended classes (coming soon).
+We also host an annual fall festival and a summer poetry retreat featuring visiting faculty, as well as a residency for local poets.

 We’re a federal 501(c)(3) non-profit with only one employee, and all funds we raise go toward programming costs, including access services such as ASL interpretation, as well as honoraria for poets.
 We are making big plans to expand on our vision of joyful service to our community.

 Open Mouth has partnered with organizations like the Arkansas Arts Council, Experience Fayetteville, the Fayetteville Public Library, and various departments and programs at the University of Arkansas to bring engaging and creative events, programming, experiences, exchanges, content, and dialogues to Northwest Arkansas.